techidaily/site-article-helps/source/_posts/updated-2024-approved-sculpt-social-shares.md

 ![create-meme-with-imgflip.jpg](https://images.wondershare.com/filmora/article-images/2022/07/create-meme-with-imgflip.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Steps to make a meme with imgflip:

 * **Choose a template:** Users can use famous templates by searching through this app.
 You can add the meme by uploading new templates.
 You can upload your own, or else you can even upload the template from the site.
 If you want to begin with scratch, then you can try to search "blank" or "empty" templates.